rzuckerm/glotter2/CONTRIBUTING.md

 - [docker]: Glotter2 makes extensive use of docker.
 You will need to have docker installed on your machine.
-- [python], [pip], [uv][uv], and [virtualenv]: Glotter2 is written in python and uses `uv` to install dependencies in a virtual environment that isolates the dependencies for this project from the dependencies on your host system.
+- [python] and [uv][uv]: Glotter2 is written in python and uses `uv` to install dependencies in a virtual environment that isolates the dependencies for this project from the dependencies on your host system.
 - [make]: Everything in Glotter2 is built and run using `make`.
 See the following installation
   guides:
   - [Installing make on Linux]